fkromer/python-tia/docs/design.rst

 StrictYAML is a type-safe subset of YAML which enables advantages and avoids disadvantages of YAML.
 Refer to `Why StrictYaml?`_ for more information about the advantages of StrictYAML compared to other configuration file formats.
-`StrictYaml`_ is used to parse and validate config input.
+`StrictYaml`_ is used to parse and validate configuration file input.

 .. _StrictYaml: https://github.com/crdoconnor/strictyaml
 .. _Why StrictYaml?: https://github.com/crdoconnor/strictyaml#why-strictyaml